Races with Changing Faces - Major Races

 The look of Andorians most noticeably changed in TNG: "The Offspring" where one of Lal's choices of appearance presented on the holodeck was an Andorian female.
 A photo from The Art of Star Trek of this Andorian make-up exhibits a considerably darker and much less bluish skin, although it is greenish in the episode itself as will be analyzed a few paragraphs later.
 Also, the antennae were ribbed like twigs instead of smooth.
 A similar Andorian appeared on Risa in TNG: "Captain's Holiday" but was only seen from behind, barely giving away his or her skin color.

-Enterprise re-introduced us to the Andorians with ENT: "The Andorian Incident".
+Enterprise re-introduced the Andorians with ENT: "The Andorian Incident".
 Their look can be described as a middle ground between TOS and Movie style.
 The Andorians now have clearly visible protruding bones in their foreheads as the bases of their antennae.
 The antennae are also in motion, but this is something we simply may not have seen Andorians do before.

 We may conclude that Andorians always had moving antennae.
 Some of them (a distinct race/subspecies?) have an either brown or green skin (in any case nothing like blue), as well as differently shaped antennae.
 Also, all of them arguably have protruding bones, we only couldn't see them when they were covered with hair.
 The only exception would be the bald Andorian in "Star Trek IV", but he wasn't clearly visible anyway.
 Unfortunately none of the various Andorian variants is remotely similar to the subspecies of the Aenar with their characteristic pale skin and eyes (ENT: "The Aenar").
 Making the Aenar look more like the Andorian woman from TNG: "The Offspring" would have been an opportunity to create better consistency.
-Still, the existence of the Aenar (who would likely still have no role in the Andorian society in the 23rd and 24th century, which would explain their absence from TOS and TNG) makes it more plausible that there are other distinct subtypes of Andorians as well.
+Still, the existence of the Aenar (who may still have no role in the Andorian society in the 23rd and 24th century, which would explain their absence from TOS and TNG) makes it more plausible that there are other distinct subtypes of Andorians as well.

 Star Trek Picard shows Andorians in PIC: "Remembrance" (in the background in front of the Starfleet Quantum Archives) and in PIC: "Maps and Legends" (one near Starfleet Headquarters, as well as two clearly visible young women on the Artifact).
 All of them are classic Andorians, as opposed to the Discovery re-imagination.
 The simplistic make-up in PIC, with the wig that covers the bases of the antennae and the intense turquoise/blue skin color, is closer to that of TOS and the TOS movies than the one created for Enterprise.
 On the other hand, even Discovery had background performers with the classic Andorian make-up, probably to save costs.